 Open today from 8:00am to 5:00pm.

-Fort Stockton Housing Authority is a public housing agency in Fort Stockton, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Homeownership Voucher programs.
-As of May 21st, 2019, Fort Stockton Housing Authority has 1 waiting lists that are open now or opening soon.
+Fort Stockton Housing Authority is a Public Housing Agency in Fort Stockton, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Homeownership Voucher programs.
+As of July 16th, 2019, Fort Stockton Housing Authority has 1 waiting lists that are open now or opening soon.

 The Fort Stockton Housing Authority Housing Choice Voucher Waiting List is open indefinitely.